Jasbir96/Full_stack_Oct/Javascript/Lecture_12_customPromise/promise_rules.md

 ## Relation b/w then and catch
  ## re-Empahasising: consumer methods behaviour
 * ALl the consumer function : then , catch and finally behaves like  event listeners
-* cbs of these consumer functions are asynchronous
+* cbs of these consumer functions are asynchronously called
 * Promise is synchronous